 If you can remove the foreign object, do so with tweezers.
-If the object is firmly embedded or unable to be passed through the nasal cavity, seek veterinary assistance.
+If it’s firmly embedded or unable to be passed through the nasal cavity, seek veterinary assistance.

 Rhinoliths (Nose Stones)

-A more concerning blockage in a parrot’s nose is a rhinolith.
+A rhinolith is a more concerning blockage in a parrot’s nose.
 This accumulation of debris in the nostrils hardens over time, eventually leading to a nose stone that becomes difficult to remove.

-An explanation for rhinoliths in a parrot’s nostrils is hypovitaminosis A – a shortage of vitamin A in the bird’s diet.
-This is common in budgies who are sometimes fed all-seed diets.
+An explanation for rhinoliths in the nostrils is hypovitaminosis A – a shortage of dietary vitamin A. This is common in budgies who are sometimes fed all-seed diets.